Always Stay Online and Active on Slack with WebSocket Framejacking

 No unusual XHR requests

-There were no unusual XHR requests, but there are some interesting WebSocket frames.
+There were no unusual XHR requests, but the WebSocket frames are interesting.

 WebSocket messages when user goes away

-Did you notice these messages are response frames?
-We’ve now learned the server told us that we went inactive, but no browser event effectuated it.
+Notice these are response frames.
+The server told us we went inactive—no browser event triggered it.

 Messages when the user becomes active again

-The server again told us we became active when we entered the browser window.
+The server told us we became active as soon as we entered (focused) the browser tab.

 Question: What user actions signal to the server we are active?

-Let’s click around the Slack channels and type some messages and observe the WebSocket.
+Let’s click around Slack channels and type messages while watching the WebSocket.

 Activation WebSocket messages

-We see a common typing message when we initiate typing.
-We also see an uncommon tickle message occurring when the browser goes out of focus then back in focus followed by a click.
-These are the only two innocuous events to signal activity.
+We see a typing message when we start typing, and a tickle message when we blur, refocus, then click.
+These are the only two benign events that signal activity.

 Question: Can we replay these activity messages?

-Question: Can we predict the next id in the sequence for spoofing?
+Question: Could we predict the next id to spoof an activity message?

-Question: Can we framejack ordinary, non-critical messages and modify them?
+Question: Can we framejack and modify ordinary messages?

 Common WebSocket messages